gillianzhaoxz/web/_portfolio/portfolio-sf-business-trend.md

 <embed type="text/html" src="https://gillianzhaoxz.github.io/web/assets/doc/SF-Business-Trend/index.html"  width="20%" height=15px>

-Sourcing from the city's registered business data and with Leaflet, I built this online map to familiarize users with the business scene at SF, whether it is for market research, way-finding, or just for fun.
+<br> Sourcing from the city's registered business data and with Leaflet, I built this online map to familiarize users with the business scene at SF, whether it is for market research, way-finding, or just for fun.
 The map will automatically zoom to the "business hub" for each industry.

 [Webpage](https://gillianzhaoxz.github.io/web/assets/doc/SF-Business-Trend/index.html){: .btn .btn--info}